-Management Science deals with the development of mathematically-based models for planning, operating, and decision-making.
+Management Science is the discipline of applying advanced analytical methods to help make better decisions.
+Management Science deals with the development of mathematically-based models for planning, managing operating, and decision-making.
 In our curriculum, these methods are also applied to the design and management of efficient production systems.

-Using American Airlines as an example, a management scientist would be concerned with building models to decide the best scheduling of flights, routing of planes, assignment of pilots and crews to specific flights, and flight gate assignments, as well as deciding the best number of planes to own and operate, which cities to fly to, which cities to use as major hubs, how to lay out an airport terminal, which overbooking policy should be used, and related issues.
+A management scientist at a major airline would be concerned with building models to decide the best scheduling of flights, routing of planes, assignment of pilots and crews to specific flights, and flight gate assignments, as well as deciding the best number of planes to own and operate, which cities to fly to, which cities to use as major hubs, how to lay out an airport terminal, which overbooking policy should be used, and related issues.
 Usable or optimal decisions for such issues can be uncovered through analysis using computer-based mathematical models.
-Hence, the management scientist uses the data collected and managed by the MIS department in building his or her models.
+The management scientist uses the data collected and managed by the MIS department in building his or her models.

-Because of its generality, Management Science has a broad set of applications in all engineering disciplines and in the fields of computer science, economics, finance, marketing, medicine, logistics, production, information engineering, and statistics, for example.
-The methods are used extensively in both the public sector and industry.
-Hence the Management Science program prepares the technically oriented student to excel in today's competitive business environments.
+Because of its generality, Management Science has broad applications in all engineering disciplines and in the fields of computer science, economics, finance, marketing, medicine, logistics, production, information engineering, and statistics.
+Management Science methods are used extensively in both the public sector and industry and the Management Science program prepares the technically-oriented student to excel in today's competitive business environment.